RetroReversing/retroReversing/pages/gamecube/GCDevelopmentKitHardware.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2GHRdOQ2Y3I" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen class="wow slideInLeft postImage"></iframe>

 <div markdown="1">
 The GBOX was very similar to the GDEV unit but instead of being focussed for programmers it has more of a focus on testing.
-The main feature it lacks compared to the **NPDP-GDEV** is the lack of connecting to the Optical Disk Emulator (ODEM) PCI card [^5], so it could only test games from the physical NPDP cartridges that had been written using either the **NPDP-GDEV** or one of the NPDP Writers (NPDP-GW/NPDP-SW).
+The main feature it lacks compared to the **NPDP-GDEV** is the lack of connecting to the Optical Disk Emulator (ODEM) PCI card [^5], so it could only test games from the physical NPDP cartridges that had been written using one of the NPDP Writers (NPDP-GW/NPDP-SW).
 </div>
 </section>